How to create WooCommerce percentage discounts

 Just as above, you’ll see a list of all roles with an ‘Adjusment’ field and ‘Amount’ field.
 Set the adjustment field to ‘Percentage Discount’ and enter the value of the discount in the amount field.

 To create your own user roles, you’ll need the Members Only plugin.
+You can buy Members Only and Fees and Discount together at a discount as the Wholesale Plugin Bundle:

 In this article we’ve looked at how to create percentage discounts in WooCommerce.